andrewek/book-compiler/readme.markdown

 + Be able to render diagrams like what you might create with GraphViz, etc.
 + Use some sort of theming on the output

+Ideally, we can define steps, choose options, define dependencies, and set variables with a JSON file or something like that.

 Our pipeline will probably be:

 1. Markdown -> base content